Toronto-Dominion Centre: Environment

 The TD Centre has developed one of the most comprehensive environmental programs in the Canadian real estate industry, “promoting sweeping sustainability initiatives across the complex.”
 In 2004, the TD Centre was one of the founding sponsors of the Enwave Deep Lake Cooling System, which significantly reduces the need for air conditioning during the summer months.
-In 2009, a living roof consisting of 11,000 grass plants was installed atop the 22,000 ft² banking pavilion through a partnership with TD Bank.
-The planter boxes maintain the 1.5m² grid pattern of the pavilion's ceiling below, allowing the roof to also give new life to Mies's original vision.
+In 2009, a living roof consisting of 11,000 grass plants was installed atop the 22,000 ft2 banking pavilion through a partnership with TD Bank.
+The planter boxes maintain the 1.5m2 grid pattern of the pavilion's ceiling below, allowing the roof to also give new life to Mies's original vision.
 The property has a waste diversion rate of 84%, almost double the industry average.
-It has reduced its annual carbon footprint by over 50%, from 12over 50,000 tCO2e in 2008 to 19,500 tCO2e in 2018.
+It has reduced its annual carbon footprint by over 50%, from over 50,000 tCO2e in 2008 to 19,500 tCO2e in 2018.
 It has reduced irrigation water usage by 60% through a wireless Nano-Climate system.
 It was an early adopter of daytime cleaning, which led to reduced energy usage and improved quality of life for the complex's 180 cleaning staff.
 By 2015, all six towers were certified to LEED EB: O&M Platinum and BOMA BEST (three Gold, three Platinum).
 In 2017, the 222 Bay Street Tower received WELL gold-level certification, the first existing building in North America to do so.
 Also in 2017, the TD Centre was the first existing building in Canada to achieve Platinum under the Wired standard.
 The TD Centre has been publishing an annual sustainability report since 2013.

+In popular culture

+The TD Bank Tower is used for exterior shots of Jabot Cosmetics' headquarters on the CBS daytime soap opera, The Young and the Restless.

+The TD Bank Tower and TD North Tower are used for exterior and lobby shots of the Pierce & Pierce offices in the 2000 film American Psycho.